Invariants and Home Spaces in Transition Systems and Petri Nets: State Variables, States, and Transitions

 $\bullet$ the memory, the registers, data variables witnessing (such as outputs) or influencing (such as inputs) the system progression, or data variables which can support monitoring resource variation pertinent to properties to be proven;

-$\bullet$ the control variables such as Boolean variables to determine a possible choice between two pieces of code, semaphore variables to control access to shared resources, labels, or ordinal counters to point towards the next possible statements that can be executed by the system under study.
+$\bullet$ the control variables such as Boolean variables or guards of a guarded commands language (\cite{Dijkstra75}) to determine a possible choice between two or more courses of action (e.g. pieces of code), semaphore variables to control access to shared resources, locations, labels, or ordinal counters to point towards the next possible statements that can be executed by the SuS.

-We say that $\mathcal{SV}$ is \textit{complete} if and only if the model progression depends uniquely on the values of the current state.
-Just as an example, a model can progress according to its past history rather than its current state.
-In this regard, it can be pointed out that historical data (i.e. model progression) can be encoded in a specific state variable to complete $\mathcal{SV}$.
+\begin{definition} $\mathcal{SV}$ will denote the \textit{set of state variables} of a given model and unless specified otherwise, $\mathcal{SV}$ will be finite with $|\mathcal{SV}|=d$.
+For convenience, we may want to order $\mathcal{SV}$ such that $\mathcal{SV}=\{x_1,...,x_d\}$.
+A \textit{state variable} $x_i$ is an element of $\mathcal{SV}$.
+It has a \textit{type} that determines the range $D_i$ of its potential values, i.e. the values it can possibly take during any evolution of the system. \end{definition} State variable potential values may be in $\mathbb{Q}$ as in \cite{BlondinFHH17}, more often in $\mathbb{R}$ as in\cite{ChMi88} or \cite{Tiwari01}; however in this note, most of the time, we will limit ourselves to values in countable sets particularly $\mathbb{N}$, $\mathbb{F}_{2}$, or any finite enumerated set.